 But before I get into that story, I am proud to announce that I have been contacted by the producers of the hit A&E TV show ‘Hoarders.’
-Perhaps you’ve seen that show, where mis-wired confused people collect and hoard plastic bags or crap they bought on eBay, or clothing or midgets.
-They hoard so much that their houses become unworkable and a total disaster, and they have to have loved ones (suckers) and a team of professional un-hoarders (paid suckers) come in and make sense of all their crap.
+Perhaps you’ve seen that show, where mis-wired confused people collect and hoard plastic bags, crap they bought on eBay, clothing, or trinkets.
+They hoard so much that their houses become unworkable and a total disaster and they have to have loved ones (suckers) and a team of professional un-hoarders (paid suckers) come in and make sense of all their crap.
 (That reminds me, I need to call my mom soon… ouch!)

 Turns out that I love that show so much, I have been hoarding CD’s, DVD’s, VCR tapes, USB keys, hard drives, and TiVo boxes filled with every episode of ‘Hoarders.’
 I have backpacks and wheelbarrows and garages filled with ‘Hoarders’ episodes.
 Yes, I am a ‘Hoarders’ Hoarder.
 There, I said it!
 Don’t judge me!

 The first step with any addiction is to admit that I am powerless against this ‘Hoarders’ Hoarding, which I have done.
 I am now working on the second step, which is to buy more useless ‘Hoarders’ crap on eBay and store it at my mom’s house.

 I will let you know when I will be on TV so you can watch and laugh at me and my addiction.

 OK, so I was in Burma (Myanmar) for about a month back in April.
 I was able to score a 30-day tourist visa at the Myanmar embassy in Bangkok very quickly (same day service, actually.)
 In general, it can be very difficult to get a Burmese visa, but for some reason, it is quick and easy if you do it in person in Bangkok.